-The product families feature in Ratings & Reviews enables you to share user-generated content (UGC) across multiple related products.
-By grouping products in families, you can display UGC written about one family product on the product display pages of all family products.
+Product families enable you to share user-generated content (UGC) across multiple related products.
+By grouping products in families, you can display UGC written about one family product on product display pages (PDPs) for all family products.

 Share reviews using product families